 Hot spring hop and hike along rivers and through gorges

-The 1,000-year-old Naruko hot spring area is one of the largest in Japan, boasting some 400 springs.
+The 1,000-year-old Naruko hot spring area boasts some 400 springs.
 The compact town center of Naruko Onsen welcomes visitors with a mix of craft shops, restaurants, and art galleries.
 The surrounding mountains offer many pleasant hiking trails, particularly colorful in autumn.

-- Try on a yukata and go hot spring hopping around town like a local
+- Wear a yukata and go hot spring hopping around town

 - Follow in the footsteps of master haiku poet Matsuo Basho on the "Narrow Road to the Deep North"

 The Naruko hot spring area can be reached by JR Tohoku Shinkansen from Tokyo with a change at Sendai.

 From Tokyo, it takes around 120 minutes to reach Sendai Station by shinkansen.
 You can transfer to the Yamabiko Shinkansen to Furukawa Station, then take a local JR train to Naruko-Onsen.
 It takes about one hour from Sendai Station.